Cyberwombo/RustShell/README.md

 The shell will be disconnected and cleaned up.
 If you're root, you probably shouldn't be reverting access anyway, but I will fix this in future versions of Rustshell.

+Several planned features are coming, among them are:
+- The ability to create bind shells instead of only being reverse shells:
+  This function will allow you to create a bind shell listener instead of a reverse shell listener just to add more options for the end user.
+Of course, this function will rely upon the target system having Rust installed, which can be a case by case issue.
+I don't see this function being used as much as the reverse shell mode, but full functionality is important to me.
+- An interactive shell mode inside the "in-shell" menu:
+  The current "in-shell" menu is not as interactive as I would like and only includes the ability to issue your local system commands.
+I will currently keep the "in-shell" menu how it is but add a new menu option named "-interactive", which will put your session into an actual shell session, which will include directory browsing and all that, rather than just the ability to execute local commands, in case the user needs a fully interactive local shell.
+Of course, it is pretty easy for the user to just open up another terminal, and in some cases, faster, but "moar features", am I right?

 Examples:
 -----------------------------------------------------------------------------------------------